ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 each Connection the capacity share (M-N) x C / M, where N is the Connection's Priority value, M is the maximum Priority value used by all Connections in the group and C is the total available capacity.
-However, this Priority setting is purely advisory, and provies no guarantees about the way capacity is shared.
+However, this Priority setting is purely advisory, and provides no guarantees about the way capacity is shared.
 Each implementation is free to implement a way to share capacity that it sees fit.